nithinbekal/rails-todo-app/README.md

 This will generate a bunch of files, but first we will set up the database and the required tables for this.

     rake db:migrate

+### Adding some style (Twitter Bootstrap)

+Let's add twitter-bootstrap-rails gem to our application.

+    gem "twitter-bootstrap-rails"

+Now, we must run `bundle install`, followed by this command:

+    rails generate bootstrap:install static

+Overwrite the application layout to use bootstrap:

+    rails g bootstrap:layout application

+Now add this line in application.css

+    *= require bootstrap_and_overrides

+We can add bootstrap to the tasks pages using:

+    rails generate bootstrap:themed Tasks